 Students who receive Title IV aid (Federal Pell, Federal SEOG, Federal Subsidized and/or Federal Unsubsidized Stafford loans and PLUS.) and withdraw from school are subject to the Return of Title IV aid regulations.
-(Federal law now requires that a student must "earn" the aid that they receive.)
+(Federal law requires that a student must "earn" the aid that they receive.)
 When a student withdraws from school, the school is required to determine the amount "earned" using the Return of Title IV regulations.
 When calculating a R2T4 the department of education determines a student earns quarter credit hours when they have completed academic work to receive a passing grade in the course.
 This calculation is based on the percentage of the period completed and the pace, where necessary, at which the student is progressing.
 The percentage of the period completed is determined by dividing the number of calendar days completed in the payment period as of the student's last day of attendance by the total number of calendar days in the period unless the student is not on pace to complete the payment period within the expected timeframe.
 If the student is not on pace, the payment period will be lengthened based on the student's rate of progress.
 If the student completes more than 60% of the payment period, it is determined that all the aid has been earned.
 If a student completes 60% or less of the payment period, the earned and unearned portion will be calculated.
+The first Payment Period is complete once a student passes three courses (22.5 Academic Quarter Credits) for Certificate Programs.
+The second payment period starts the day after the first payment period.
+The Associate Degree period of obligation is based on each term.

-1. The "unearned" portion of the institutional charges will be returned by the institution to the appropriate Title IV program.
-The institution will then bill the student for the amount of institutional charges that were returned in excess of the college's refund policy.

-- 2. The "unearned" portion of the aid that was disbursed directly to the student will also be calculated.
+- 1. The "unearned" portion of the institutional charges will be returned by the institution to the appropriate Title IV program.
+The institution will then bill the student for the amount of institutional charges that were returned in excess of the college's refund policy. - 2.
+The "unearned" portion of the aid that was disbursed directly to the student will also be calculated.
 If applicable, the student will owe repayment to the Title IV programs.
 The student will receive an overpayment letter and will be given 45 days to make the repayment.
 The student will be eligible for further Title IV aid during the 45-day period but will become ineligible after the 45 days has passed.
 The student will remain ineligible until the funds are repaid or satisfactory payment arrangements have been made with the Department of Education. - 3.
 Last day of verifiable attendance will be considered the withdrawal date for official or unofficial withdrawals. - Official Withdrawal Formal notice of intent to WD in (writing, email, verbal) to the Lead Instructor or a Director of Education. - Unofficial Withdrawal 14 consecutive days of no attendance. - 4.
 The timeframe for the return of Title IV program funds is forty-five days from the Date of Determination (DOD) unless the State or other governing body in which the school is operating has a more stringent deadline.